cronomantic/ZXDAAD128/README.md

 - Read the excellent [**Wiki pages**](https://github.com/nataliapc/msx2daad/wiki) of Natalia's [**Msx2Daad**](https://github.com/nataliapc/msx2daad) project, to know more about **DAAD**.
 - Also you can follow this great [**DAAD Tutorial for beginners**](https://medium.com/@uto_dev/a-daad-tutorial-for-beginners-1-b2568ec4df05) writted by the author of the [**DRC**](https://github.com/daad-adventure-writer/DRC/wiki) compiler.

+From now on, you have to paths to follow:

+- Use [**DAAD Ready**](https://www.ngpaws.com/daadready/), please refer to the relevant [**section**](#DAAD-Ready).
+- Doing it yourself manually with the instructions detailed on the next sections.

+DAAD Ready will avoid you all the hassle of setting up a build framework from the ground up, but it is recommended to skim a bit the following sections in order to know some useful options of the intepreter to customize your adventure.

 ### **Executing the frontend**